Quick Read – Exercises to Reduce Snoring

 - Presence of enlarged tonsils or adenoids (a common reason for snoring in children)

 People who snore often have a feeling of tiredness in the morning as if they have not slept or rested enough.
-This may be accompanied by daytime sluggishness, sleepiness or irritability and not able to concentrate optimally.
+This may be accompanied by daytime sluggishness, sleepiness or irritability and inability to concentrate optimally.
 The feeling of dryness in the mouth and nose may also occur.

-If sleep apnea is present along with snoring, the feeling of daytime tiredness and sleepiness maybe even more, sometimes with morning headaches.
+If sleep apnea or sleep-related hypoventilation is present, daytime sleepiness and tiredness are even more prominent along with impaired work performance and sometimes morning headaches.
 Loss of sexual drive may also occur.

 Snoring with sleep apnea in the long term are risk factors for developing diabetes, weight gain, increased blood pressure, heart disease and stroke.
 Research is also showing now that sleep apnea can hasten the progression of fatty liver disease.